rbccps-iisc/smartcity-middleware-docker/README.rst

 Comment
 =======
 - Please satisfy the requirements mentioned in ``middleware.conf`` file.
-- Password of the root user in docker containers for the 1.0.0 release is rbccps@123456.
-This will be removed in the later release.
 - If the setup fails at any stage for reasons like internet connection issues, you can continue the failed installation using the following command.
      ``python smartcity-middleware.py install --config-file middleware.conf -l kong,tomcat,hypercat,ldapd,elasticsearch,rabbitmq,apt_repo,pushpin``
 - The application will be serving with a self-signed certificate.
 If you want to use your certificate, have your .crt and .key file as ``config/kong/default_443.crt`` and ``config/kong/default_443.key`` respectively and do a fresh installation.